vinh123456789/EzHomeLab/docs/exiftool.md

 ```sh
 perl ~/exiftool/exiftool yourfile
 ```
-- But typing all of that every time is quite troublesome, we can do better by create `.profile` file and add an alias to it:
+- But typing all of that every time is quite troublesome.
+We can do better by creating a `.profile` file and adding an alias to it:
 ```sh
 nano .bash_aliases
 ```